gwdistsys18/dist-sys-practice/README.md

 		* Analyze: Pig, Hive and  Impala
 		* Access: Hue or Cloudera Search

-2. Analyze Big Data with Hadoop
+2. Analyze Big Data with Hadoop - 45 min
 	- Amazon EMR: Is a platform to help support big data processing services like Hadoop.
 		* Consist of EC2 instances organized in a cluster